-For the years ended December 31, 2016 and December 31, 2015 Other, net consisted of income of \$180 thousand and \$2.3 million, respectively, of which in 2016 \$758 thousand was related to foreign currency loss and in 2015 \$2.1 million was related to net foreign currency gain, respectively, with the balance comprised of interest income on cash collateral for our derivative and repurchase agreements.
+For the years ended December 31, 2017 and December 31, 2016, "Other, net" consisted of income of \$1 million and \$180 thousand, respectively, of which \$1 thousand and \$758 thousand was related to foreign currency loss, respectively, with the balance mainly comprised of interest income on cash collateral for our derivative and repurchase agreements.
 Generally, our foreign currency denominated investments are financed with repurchase agreements in the same currency.
 We recognize a gain or loss in foreign currency exchange, depending on the movement of the exchange rates during the period.